↑

 Cookbook and a few bottles of spirits

-In that, he has a flair for infusing African-based cultural food references into a style of cooking that is uniquely his own.
+He has a flair for infusing African-based cultural food references into a uniquely his own style of cooking.

 And by doing so, Chef Samuelsson elevates his cooking, broadens our collective palettes, and furthers the conversation regarding the rich history of “Black” food.